peternewman/lilliput-monitor/README.md

     - `status <'OK'|'ERR'>` - response status.
 Corresponds to Ack(A) and Nak(N) in MDC

 ## Event: `connectionData`
-A data which comes directly from device port "as is".
+Data which comes directly from device port "as is".
 Not decoded, merged or chopped by splitter.
 Event is not emited in stream mode.
 - `dataObj <Object>`
     - `name <string>` - device name
     - `address <string>` - device address as string